ohitsmekatie/ohitsmekatie/README.md

 <br><br>

 I'm an currently an **analytics engineer** but I have held many jobs in tech (Data Analyst, Product Manager, Project Manager).
+You can see some of my work at the pinned repos below.